formsaudio/auth_engine/brainstorm.md

 ## Augmented hash
 tell people to remember a password, give them a new salt, and have them hash it in their mind and state the result

+## secret two factor
+have them pick six numbers as their password, and add each to the two factor key without a carry (e.g. secret is 591008 and 2fac code is 377533; user would say 868531)

 # Alternatively, just log in

 put it in text